napari/napari/docs/plugins/for_plugin_developers.rst

    def whatever_name_you_want(path: str):
       ...

-This allows you to specify multiple hook implementations for each plugin without needing an entirely new module or entry point.
+This allows you to specify multiple hook implementations of the same hook specification in the same file, without needing an entirely new module or entry point.

 .. _plugin-discovery: